 However, Validus is not the best option for businesses with less than one year of operating history or businesses that require more than S$2,000,000.
 Its financing is also limited to 1 to 12 month terms, making it less appealing to businesses that seek long-term loans.

-Funding Societies has the best performance track record of any crowdfunding platform in Singapore, with business loans totaling more than S$850 million (as of November 2019) and the lowest default rate (1%).
+Funding Societies has the best performance track record of any crowdfunding platform in Singapore, with business loans totaling more than S$1.5 billion and the lowest default rate (1%).
 It also offers the quickest cash disbursement upon loan approval (1 - 2 business days).
-Also, unlike the other lenders, Funding Societies does not charge an application fee for business loan applicants.
-However, it offers shorter loan durations than MoolahSense (up to 2 years) and CoAssets (up to 3 years).
-Finally, Funding Societies charges a 3% to 5% service fee, which is similar to those of other platforms.
+Also, unlike the other lenders, Funding Societies does not charge an application fee for business loan applicants, though it does charge an origination fee of 1-5%.

 Best Large Business Loans for New Companies: Minterest SME Loan